saikojosh/Trawler-Std/README.md

 ## Command Line Arguments
 You can use the following arguments when running Trawler:

+* `-i` `--info` - Outputs some information about Trawler in the command line and then quits.
 * `-d` `--debug` - Make Trawler output more detail on the command line - great for debugging during development and setting up inside Docker containers.
 * `-e` `--env` - Override the environment that Trawler is running in, i.e. specify 'development', 'staging', 'production', or any other environment string your app uses.
 Trawler will pass the argument `--env myEnvString` to your app, which can then choose to respect this or not.
 * `--stdout` - Display your application's stdout in the console.